How To Add Charts And Graphs To WordPress

 • Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
-A number of options are available for each chart that let you further customize their look.
+Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
+Several options are available for each chart that let you customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile device browsers without having to install additional plugins.
+Your site visitors can see your charts and graphs on their mobile web browsers without having to install extra software.

 Install Visualizer

-You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from your main menu …
+You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the main menu …

-This brings up the plugin’s Visualizer Library screen …
+This takes you to the plugin’s Visualizer Library options page …

 Visualizer - WP Plugin